What Is a Secondary Character – How Do You Use It?

 The Mentor is a common type of secondary character, often seen in stories involving a hero’s journey.
 They offer guidance, wisdom, and sometimes even magical help to the protagonist.

 Gandalf in J.R.R.
-Tolkien’s Lord of the Rings series, or Obi-Wan Kenobi in Star Wars, exemplify this role.
+Tolkien’s Lord of the Rings series, and Obi-Wan Kenobi in Star Wars, exemplify this role.

 The Mentor character can reveal the protagonist’s potential, provide them with tools or knowledge, or even challenge them to face their fears.